Edit

 What is it?

-A mentorship scheme exclusively for the EMBL community managed by EMBL Alumni Relations in partnership with the EMBL Alumni Association.
+A mentorship scheme for all members of the EMBL community (staff and alumni), managed by EMBL Alumni Relations in partnership with the EMBL Alumni Association.

 Alumni mentors can contribute to the betterment of the life sciences community by supporting and inspiring scientists, science communicators and administrators at all stages in their careers.

-Mentees will gain insights and perspectives into varied sectors and received valuable career advice from established professionals in a range of roles.
+Mentees will gain insights and perspectives into varied sectors and receive valuable career advice from established professionals in a range of roles.

 How it works

-1. Alumni interested in becoming mentors must update their profile and select to receive mentoring requests through the Alumni Portal
+1. Alumni interested in becoming mentors should take a moment to update their profile and select to receive mentoring requests from the Alumni Relations team.

 2. Alumni, staff and fellows interested in being a mentee need to complete a short registration form.
 Once completed, a list of available mentors will be sent in return.